James Young (Arizona pioneer): Mining altercation

 On May 14, 1893, A. T. Shuster and James Young had words over an incident in front of Bauer's Meat Market in Tombstone, Arizona.
 This resulted in Shuster wielding a five-pound chunk of gold ore at Young's head.
 Young was quick to catch the missile, but threw his wrist out, in the process.
 Shuster was charged with assault with intent to do great bodily harm.
 A. T. Shuster later became the Justice of the Peace for Tombstone Precinct in October 1898.

 Later years

-James Young was an imposing figure, well into his eighties in Tombstone, Arizona.
-In 1929, Tombstone recognized James Young as one of its remaining residents from its early days of the Earps, where he rode in the town's first Helldorado Days Parade.
+James Young was an imposing figure in Tombstone, Arizona well into his eighties.
+In 1929, Tombstone recognized him as one of its remaining residents from its early days of the Earps, and he rode in the town's first Helldorado Days Parade.
 Young died on January 19, 1935, in Tucson, Arizona, after having been a resident of the Cochise County Hospital.
 He was buried at Holy Hope Cemetery in Tucson, Arizona.